 This probe landed on Titan on January 14, 2005.
-The Probe Support Equipment (PSE), which remained attached to the orbiting spacecraft.
+The Probe Support Equipment (PSE) remained attached to the orbiting spacecraft.
 The support equipment included the electronics necessary to track the probe, recover the data gathered during its descent and process and deliver the data to the orbiter.
 The data was then transmitted or downlinked from the orbiter to Earth.
 The Huygens probe payload also consisted of six scientific instruments, each designed to perform a different function as the probe descended through Titan's murky atmosphere:

 Huygens Atmospheric Structure Instrument (HASI): This instrument contained a suite of sensors that measured the physical and electrical properties of Titan's atmosphere.
 Accelerometers measured forces in all three axes as the probe descended through the atmosphere.
 Since the aerodynamic properties of the probe were already known, it was possible to determine the density of Titan's atmosphere and detect wind gusts.
 Had the probe landed on a liquid surface, this instrument would have been able to measure the probe motion due to waves.
 Temperature and pressure sensors also measured the thermal properties of the atmosphere.
 The Permittivity and Electromagnetic Wave Analyzer component measured the electron and ion (i.e., positively charged particle) conductivities of the atmosphere and searched for electromagnetic wave activity.
 On the surface of Titan, the conductivity and permittivity (i.e., the ratio of electric flux density produced to the strength of the electric field producing the flux) of the surface material was measured.